microsoft/NLU.DevOps/docs/Compare.md

 Be sure to use the [`--output`](Test.md#-o---output) option when running the `test` command.

 ### `-o, --output-folder`
 (Optional) The path to write the NUnit test results.
+If not provided, the current working directory is used.

 ### `-l, --label`
 (Optional) A prefix for the test case names, in cases where you may want to publish multiple test runs for different options (e.g., simultaneously test text utterances and speech).

+### `-t, --text`
+(Optional) Specifies whether or not confusion matrix results should be generated for text.
+This is only useful when running end-to-end tests from speech using the [`--speech`](Test.md#--speech) option with the [`test`](Test.md) command.

+### `-m, --metadata`
+(Optional) Specified whether confusion matrix metadata should be generated in addition to NUnit test output.
+See [Generating JSON test metadata](#generating-json-test-metadata) for more details.